-Her captivating vocals take center stage in the last title, “Box of Letters,” a sweet and innocent tribute to her future husband (to whom she is now married).
+Her charming vocals take center stage in the last title, “Box of Letters,” a sweet and innocent tribute to her future husband (to whom she is now married).
 “I was always a hopeless romantic,” Stephanie laughs.
 “I started writing letters to my future husband when I was about twelve, and, over the years, I would put them in this little box for safe-keeping so that I could give them to him someday as a wedding present.”

-During her college years, Stephanie grew more accustomed to the stage and soon began receiving recognition for her giftings.
+During her college years, Stephanie grew more accustomed to the stage and began receiving recognition for her giftings.
 No stranger to large crowds, she appeared numerous times as a featured soloist at community and university events where there were more than 10,000 people in attendance at each performance.

-While in college, Stephanie also gained experience in front of the camera and in the studio.
+While in college, she also gained experience in front of the camera and in the studio.
 She made her film debut when she was chosen to play the starring role of Faith Garrett in Finding Faith the movie, co-starring Erik Estrada.
 The movie was released nationally in 2014 on Netflix and at Wal-Mart and other retailers.
 The movie soundtrack includes Stephanie singing a featured song and a lullaby which she composed for the film.
 Read more about the movie and view the trailer here.